safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 others, then their SafetyScore will go down anyhow as some of those people make disclosures.

-## Fairness

-If SafetyScore is used to gate-keep access to spaces like restaurants and bars during epidemics, then frontline workers such as healthcare workers and bus drivers will inevitably find themselves denied access to such spaces.

-While this accurately reflects the risk they pose, there is an open question of whether this is fair given the extraordinary risk those individuals are taking on a day-to-day basis.

-We believe that this should be addressed by governments at the policy level, perhaps through increased compensation for frontline staff or by allowing greater freedom for those who can prove that they’re in a job that takes precautions, e.g. by using some form of recognised ID.

 ## Model Validation [WORK IN PROGRESS]

 We did some basic modelling to test and validate our approach [^simulation].
 As